Blood Cholesterol Living With

 Undiagnosed or untreated high blood cholesterol can lead to serious problems, such as heart attack and stroke.

-High blood cholesterol can lead to a condition called atherosclerosis, in which plaque builds up in the blood vessels throughout your body.
+High blood cholesterol can lead to a condition called atherosclerosis, in which plaque builds up in the arteries throughout your body.
 Over time, uncontrolled high blood cholesterol can lead to one of the following health problems:

 - Carotid artery disease